hyperledger-labs/splice/cluster/README.md

    For more fine-grained control, you can append `core`, `sv` or `validator` to the command to tell it to change only one of these things, followed by `pulumi up` parameters such as `--yes --skip-preview`.
 1. [Check that the new domain is healthy and sound](#new-domain-readiness-checks).
-   Communicate the result of your check to the rest of the SVC to conclude the migration.
+   Communicate the result of your check to the rest of the DSO to conclude the migration.
 1. [Patch](patching-healthchecks-against-a-deployed-cluster) our health checks
    so that the `migration_id` parameter on the triggered `preflight_check`, `preflight_sv_check` and `preflight_validator_check` jobs
    is set to reflect the expected migration ID after completing the migration.